tylerkrupicka/chat/docs/README.md

 One thing that is helpful in most messengers is knowing when somebody sent a message.
 Adding this to our app will require some changes to `main.py` and `main.js`.

-Believe it or not, many computer programs store time as [UNIX time](https://en.wikipedia.org/wiki/Unix_time), which is a number that represents the secons since January 1st, 1970.
+Believe it or not, many computer programs store time as [UNIX time](https://en.wikipedia.org/wiki/Unix_time), which is a number that represents the seconds since January 1st, 1970.

 In `main.py`, you can get the current time using the python `time` module: